ihreapotheken/IA-SDK-Android/README.md

 # Android IASDK documentation

-**IASDK** is Android SDK that helps integrate IhreApotheke into your app by providing plug-and-play UI and communication with backed services.
+**IASDK** is Android SDK that helps integrate IhreApotheken into your app by providing plug-and-play UI and communication with backed services.

 ## Requirements